 Knowing how to put your elastics on is very important given that you will have to change them 4 to 5 times a day.
 Your orthodontist will show you the attachment points for each rubber band, it’s very important that you remember this correctly as attaching them incorrectly can delay your treatment.

 When attaching your rubber bands close your mouth so you don’t have to stretch them as much.
-Use your index and thumb to grip the elastic and attach them to the hook on the side of each bracket.
+Use your index and thumb to grip the elastic and attach it to the hook on the side of each bracket.
 If you find it difficult to attach there are plastic tools that can help you out, just ask your orthodontist about them.

 Ligatures are only attached by your orthodontist given that they are the only ones who know how much force should be put on each bracket.